huy1010/dev-ops-ic/.github/ISSUE_TEMPLATE/chore_template.md

 name: "Chore"
 about: "Open a chore issue for a minor update."
 title: "Update "
-labels: "type : chore"
+labels: "chore"
 ---

 ## Why

 Describe the update in detail and why it is needed.

-## Who Benefits?
+## Acceptance Criteria

 Describe who will be the beneficiaries e.g. everyone, specific chapters, clients...